verygoodsecurity/vgs-collect-ios/README.md

 ```

 ### More useful UI component for bank card
-You can use the VGSCardTextField if you wanna see a card brand icon in the input field.
+You can use the VGSCardTextField if you want to see a card brand icon in the input field.

 ````swift
     // create VGSCardTextField instance